ReavesX/ESP32-CamSec/README.md

-# ESP32-CamSec
+# Vehicle Camera Security System

-**ESP32-CamSec** is a motion-activated security camera system utilizing the ESP32-CAM and PIC16LF877A microcontroller.
+**VCSS** is a motion-activated security camera system utilizing the ESP32-CAM and PIC16LF877A microcontroller.
 This project focuses on integrating the ESP32-CAM for capturing video and storing data, while delegating motion detection and other control logic to the PIC16LF877A, using UART for communication.

 ---